-Net cash used in operating activities was approximately \$0.76 million and \$1.59 million for the years ended December 31, 2020 and 2019, respectively.
-The decrease was primarily attributable to reduced research and development and operating expenses as a result of the COVID-19 pandemic-related slowdown, including salary reductions, furloughs and reduced spending.
+Net cash used in operating activities was approximately \$0.24 million, \$0.31 million, \$0.76 million and \$1.59 million for the three-month periods ended March 31, 2021 and 2020 and the years ended December 31, 2020 and 2019, respectively.
+The decreases were primarily attributable to reduced research and development and operating expenses as a result of the COVID-19 pandemic-related slowdown, including salary reductions, furloughs and reduced spending.